• Skip to primary navigation

 If you want your Vuori Kore Short to last longer, then I’d suggest limiting their exposure to abrasion, and in most cases, really tough training sessions and outdoor workouts.

-The Ten Thousand Interval Short has really durability across the board and I have yet to have a shell or compression liner rip in my shorts.
-The only area where the Interval Short can fall short for durability is their waistband.
+The Ten Thousand Interval Short has good durability across the board and I have yet to have a shell or compression liner rip in my shorts.
+The only area where the Interval Short can fall short of durability is its waistband.
 If you’re washing your shorts a ton, then you may notice that the waistband starts to bunch up.

 I’ve noticed this happen in a couple of my older pairs of Interval Shorts that I’ve had for 2+ years.
 It’s not the biggest deal and it doesn’t impact performance, but it is worth noting if we’re getting into the granular details of long-term durability for these shorts.